‘Being’ is at the heart of Philosophical Inquiry.

 For if cognition is the instrument, [it] sets out to reshape and alter it.
 If [it] is not an instrument but a passive medium through which the light of Truth reaches us, then again we do not receive this Truth as it is, but only..through this medium.

 Either way we employ a means which immediately brings about the opposite of its own end..what is really absurd is that we should make use of a means at all…‘

 Note how Hegel is acutely aware of the Self-Loop and warning against it.
-But Hegel, like Immanuel Kant [who was equally alert to the Self-Loop] never followed through on his own convictions, stopped short and turned back at the cliff’s edge.
+But Hegel, like Immanuel Kant [who was equally alert to the Self-Loop; see the later posts] never followed through on his own convictions, stopped short and turned back at the cliff’s edge.

 Instead he transformed it in stages into the more manageable trinity: ‘Thesis, Anti-Thesis, Synthesis’ [a structure that Hegel actually credited to Kant].

 From Marx and Mao to Derrida and ‘Deconstructionism’, intellectuals saw explanation here.
 The rest as they say, is history.

 Heidegger circled in the vicinity of Shūnyam but never broke through.

 And he had to invent a whole new terminology with achingly looped language [‘the possibility whose probability it is solely to be possible’] to bridge the sharp divide between where his readers stood and what he saw at the cliff’s edge.